mark-archer/peerstack/README.md

 }
 ```

 The above is all you need to get your web app connecting to other devices running peerstack.
-Currently devices will only connect to other devices with the same user or where the user is one or more of the same [groups](#groups) as the current user.
+Currently devices will only connect to other devices with the same user or where the user is in one or more of the same [groups](#groups) as the current user.

 ### Server Code (optional)